 Active Minds is a legendary DIY hardcore punk band from Scarborough, UK.
-Formed in 1986 by two brothers – Bobs and Set – soon they’ve become the epitome of intelligent and overtly political punk music.
+Formed in 1986 by two brothers—Bobs and Set—soon they’ve become the epitome of intelligent and overtly political punk music.
 Since then they’ve been interviewed in countless of DIY fanzines from all over the world.
-Here’s an interview from 2008 conducted by Flip Fuchs, this pretty long conversation with Bobs appeared in his zine Hluboká Orba #27 alongside my own extensive writing about the history of hardcore punk scene in Varna, Bulgaria.
-After 2008 the Active Minds continued touring and playing gigs, released numerous new 7″ EPs and the LP “Turn Back The Tide of Bigotry”, in 2014 they are still playing shows in the UK and abroad.
+Here’s an interview from 2008 conducted by Flip Fuchs, this pretty long conversation with Bobs appeared in his zine Hluboká Orba #27 .
+After 2008, the Active Minds continued touring and playing gigs, released numerous new 7″ EPs and the LP “Turn Back The Tide of Bigotry”, in 2014 they are still playing shows in the UK and abroad.

 Because it creates victims just in order to continue.
 Those who advocate free market capitalism as a way of improving everybody’s standard of living are conveniently ignoring those starving millions whose suffering enables our standard of living to be maintained.
 A global economic system which cannot provide even the most basic necessities of life for everyone cannot be said to be working.

 Active Minds started on January 1st 1986.
 Well, it’s pretty uncommon for a punk band to exist for so long, so where do you draw the motivation and inspiration to continue from?